AwaisBinKaleem/AwaisBinKaleem/Awais-Kaleem-ATS-md.md

 ---

-### SUMMARY:
+### SUMMARY
 I’m a Full-Stack Node.js Developer with 5+ years of commercial experience and a Master’s degree in Computer Science.
 I specialize in building scalable, secure, and high-performance web and mobile applications, managing the full lifecycle from development to deployment on AWS using CI/CD pipelines.
-My expertise spans backend, frontend, AI, and blockchain-based systems, with a strong focus on production-ready architectures that perform reliably under real-world conditions.
+My expertise spans MERN, backend, frontend, AI, and blockchain-based systems, with a strong focus on production-ready architectures that perform reliably under real-world conditions.
 I am passionate about clean code, system design, and delivering impactful digital solutions.

 ---

-### EXPERIENCE:
+### EXPERIENCE

 **Blockchain App Developer | ZeeYoTech** *03/2023 – Present*